Part of the Abuse Team

-Emily is a Solicitor in the Child Abuse team at Bolt Burdon Kemp having joined the firm as a newly qualified solicitor in September 2015.
+Emily is an Associate Solicitor in the Abuse team at Bolt Burdon Kemp having joined the firm as a newly qualified solicitor in September 2015.

 Emily specialises in representing clients in claims for compensation arising from sexual, physical and emotional abuse brought against organisations including the Scout Association, the church, local authorities and the Ministry of Defence.
 Emily also acts in claims against individual abusers as well as acting in claims against social services in failure to remove cases.